Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/luck_blade.md

+---
+category: items
+layout: page
 name: Luck Blade
-type: weapon
+tag: weapon

-# Luck Blade
+title: Luck Blade
+---

 _Weapon (any sword), legendary (requires attunement)_

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 While the sword is on your person, you also gain a +1 bonus to saving throws.